Homepage > Journal > What are digital products?

 In the second variant of this model, the user must view advertisements to use an application free of charge.

-This model has been popularized by software companies providing their customers with very basic application functionalities for free.
+Software companies have popularized this model by offering customers basic application functionalities for free.

 More advanced functionalities are available for (regular or one-time) subscriptions.